GurLad/UnityUtils/README.md

 ## Triggers
 Allows you to reuse many scripts with an activated ability.
 ## Speech
 Two speech controllers for different situations/games.
-Requires all of the above to function.
+Requires Sound and Triggers to function.